realVenomNetwork/venom-node/README.md

 Running a modified node that approves invalid payloads will result in automatic 25% stake slashing via the on-chain median consensus mechanism.
 This is by design.

 ## Support
-Join the Discord or open an issue on GitHub.
+Join the Discord (not available yet) or open an issue on GitHub.